leandrohmvieira/PowerBI-to-IGC/README.md

 * V0.2 - Application will register a bundle on OpenIGC, and will add all folders and reports under the custom bundle

-* V0.3 (ready) - Ability to ingest and show queries from power BI made on DB2 only
+* V0.3 - Ability to ingest and show queries from power BI made on DB2 only

-* V0.4 (in development) - Get metadata from more sources, and add data lineage support
+* V0.4 - App able to get metadata at column level from queries, but column naming still a little wonky though

+* V0.5(DEV) - Data Lineage support

 ## Contributing

-This is a open source project and i welcome any contributions, please feel free to reach me if you want to join this project
+This is a open source project and i welcome any contributions, please feel free to reach me at leandrohmvieira@gmail.com if you want to join this project